 Yes!
 We expect ongoing in-person and virtual training for our Shop Stewards.
 Below are some details:

-- Our next training is scheduled for Tuesday, May 9, 2023 in Oakland.
+- Our next training is scheduled for TBD

-- The deadline to submit an application for the next training is Wednesday, April 26, 2023.
+- The deadline to submit an application for the next training is TBD.
 If you miss the deadline, please still submit your application and we will add your name to a future training.

-- We are currently working with employers to get release time for our members to attend training.
+- We will work with employers to get release time for our members to attend training.